About the college

 - sports personalities Roz Savage and Acer Nethercott

-- Well-known figures in the media, such as Christina Lamb and Armando Iannucci.
+- media figures Christina Lamb and Armando Iannucci.

 Accommodation and meals

 The college is usually able to offer accommodation to all first-year graduates, but this is not guaranteed.
 Most graduate accommodation is located on the main college site in Merton Street and Magpie Lane.
-Accommodation for couples is available in a modern accommodation centre in North Oxford, twenty minutes’ walk from the college, with lovely gardens and good computing facilities.
+Additional accommodation is available in a modern accommodation centre in North Oxford, twenty minutes’ walk from the college, with lovely gardens.
 Some of the college's second-year single graduates also live on this site.
 The accommodation in North Oxford is close to the excellent shops, cafés and restaurants of Summertown.

 A few rooms are available at the Boathouse, all en-suite, with a shared kitchen/common room.
 Some accommodation may be offered close to the hospitals and medical sciences departments in Headington.

 Meals are offered in the main college site each day during term, and throughout much of the vacation, via both informal self-service and served dinners; graduate guest nights are regular events and always a sell-out.
 All meals are optional and offered on a pay as you eat basis.
 All graduate accommodation has self-catering provision so that people can cook for themselves or with friends.

 Further information on accommodation and meals at University College is available on the college website.